pahimar/Equivalent-Exchange-3/README.md

 #### Setup MCP (Tested on Linux and Windows)
+0. Forge now installs MCP automatically for you, if you want to let Forge do it for you, skip steps 1 and 2, and instead unzip Forge to `mcdev`.
+The MCP directory will be `mcdev\forge\mcp`.
 1. Download the latest version of MCP from [here] (http://mcp.ocean-labs.de/index.php/MCP_Releases), e.g. mcp725.zip.
 Install MCP dependencies as listed on the website if neccessary.
 2. Inside `mcdev`, create a directory named `mcp` and unzip the MCP .zip file into it.
 	* To verify, check if a file named `CHANGELOG` exists inside `mcp`.